 Xiao Long Bao or "Little

+Shanghai.
 Their perfectly symmetrical shape, resembles a pagoda.

 These tender pouches, "little

-hot bamboo steamers.
+piping hot bamboo steamers.
 Each plump dumpling contains a little pork

 meatball surrounded by a delightful meaty broth.

-To prevent burning one's mouth and to savor
+To prevent burning one's mouth

 bite off a little piece of the doughy wrapper, drip the broth to a

 spoon or suck the broth with a "slurp", then eat the rest.